ErpNetDocs/tech/whats-new/v26-2/social-interaction/index.md

 <br>Together, these tools create a connected, efficient, and adaptive collaboration environment for organizations of any size or industry.

 ## ⚠️ Breaking Changes
-### Breaking Change: Follow Levels and Notification Behavior
+**Breaking Change: Follow Levels**

-Notifications now depend on the Follow Level of objects.
-All existing follows have been migrated to TAGGED.
+Follow levels are introduced - the level of interest you have for an object.
+All existing Favorites have been migrated to follow level TAGGED.

+1.Tagged level objects are listed in My Favorites app.
+As result the app will appear empty after the update.
+<br>➡️ To have Favorites, you need to mark the objects as such again.

-<br>TAGGED objects deliver chat/comment events only.
+2.Second impact refers to the creation of Notifications.
+Tagged objects deliver chat/comment event notifications only.
 <br>➡️ To continue receiving update or implicit notifications, mark important objects as Follow or Favorite.
 >[IN DETAILS](../breaking-changes/follows-and-notifications.md)